Gina's Story

 Shared by Gina’s daughter, Yasmine.

 My mum Gina was diagnosed with advanced cervical cancer in May 2018 at the age of 57.
-She went through intensive treatment to try and cure the cancer but sadly by May 2019 we were told it was terminal.
+Mum went through intensive treatment to try and cure the cancer but, sadly, by May 2019 we were told it was terminal, and she was referred to Sobell House for palliative care.

-From then she was referred to Sobell House for palliative care.
-This meant she would speak to the care team to work out the best way of keeping on top of her symptoms and managing her day to day life.
+This meant Mum would speak to the care team to work out the best way of keeping on top of her symptoms and managing her day to day life.
 The team would set up regular calls and visits at home to monitor how she was coping.
-As her disease progressed she ended up needing more medication to help with her pain.
-She had been fitted with a syringe driver that administered morphine along with anti-sickness and we had daily carers who came in every day to change this.
-I remember us all thinking “well that’s it then she must not have long left to be on this” – not true!
+As her disease progressed, she ended up needing more medication to help with her pain.
+Mum had been fitted with a syringe driver that administered morphine along with anti-sickness and we had daily carers who came in every day to change this.
+I remember us all thinking “well, that’s it then, she must not have long left to be on these medications” – not true!
 This improved her life a great deal, meaning she could try and do her normal activities as she felt a little bit better.

 If it wasn’t for Sobell House I’m not sure how I could have ever coped.
 They are the most lovely, selfless people who put the lives of others as priority, working long, hard hours but always maintaining a high standard of care and love.
 I will always be forever grateful to everyone at Sobell and hope this great place will continue to care for many years to come.